Flaming Moe's: Production

 The main plot of the episode, in which Moe's Tavern becomes famous because of a drink, is loosely based on the Los Angeles establishment Coconut Teaszer.
 According to IGN, "Flaming Moe's" was "one of the first [episodes] to really give Moe the spotlight".
 There was originally a joke in the episode in which a gay couple walked into "Flaming Moe's", assuming that it was a gay bar because of the name.
 Matt Groening feels that it was a good thing the joke was cut because he did not feel the writers should bring attention to the name.

-Catherine O'Hara originally agreed to provide the voice of Collette the waitress, and went into the studio and recorded her part for the character.
+Catherine O'Hara originally agreed to provide the voice of Collette, and went into the studio and recorded her part for the character.
 According to Mike Reiss, "Something about her did not animate correctly.
 The voice did not work for our purposes."
 Jo Ann Harris, a regular voice actor in the show, had recorded a temporary track using an impression of Shelley Long's character (Diane) from Cheers.
 The producers thought it fit the role better and used it instead of O'Hara, although O'Hara is still credited at the end of the episode.
-Sam Simon had previously written for Cheers, and contributed much of Collette's dialogue, as he was familiar with writing dialogue for Diane.
+Sam Simon had previously written for Cheers and contributed much of Collette's dialogue, as he was familiar with writing dialogue for Diane.
 Originally, there was more to the subplot featuring Moe and Colette, but it was cut because the writers felt it did not work.
 The third act opens with a parody of "Where Everybody Knows Your Name", the theme song from Cheers.
 The parody was written by Jeff Martin, and the sequence was designed by future Simpsons director Nancy Kruse.